 Inverted decompression relieves the pressure on the spinal discs and nerves by allowing the discs to rejuvenate and rehydrate.
 As the discs plump up with hydrating fluids, they help to maintain adequate space and ensure nerves have clearance to exit the spine.

 Learn more about the Benefits of Inversion.

 A clinical trial conducted in 2004 supports the idea that inversion therapy will allow those with disc-related spinal stenosis to resume normal activities.
 The 14 patient trial concluded that “decompression reduces symptoms and improves…daily living”.1

-Decompression has been shown to be very effective a decreasing back pain.
-One outcome study collected data from 22 medical centers on 778 low back pain patients who received decompression therapy.2 Success was defined as a reduction in pain to a 0 or 1 when rated on a 0-5 scale, and the treatment was successful in 71% of the patients!
+Decompression has been shown to be very effective at decreasing back pain.
+One outcome study collected data from 22 medical centers on 778 low back pain patients who received decompression therapy.2 Success was defined as a reduction in pain to a 0 or 1 when rated on a 0-5 scale, and the therapy was successful in 71% of the patients!